teddyjfpender/storing-and-requesting-objects/Wallet-zkApp-Interaction-Storing-and-Requesting-Objects.md

     STOP zkApp
 ```
 [1] `REQUEST`
-zkApp MUST request object storage by calling the `mina_storeObjects` RPC method on the provider exposed at `window`.mina.
+zkApp MUST request object storage by calling the `mina_storeObjects` RPC method on the provider exposed at `window.mina`.
 Calling this method MUST emit an event `message` that signifies the zkApp's initiation of the process to request the wallet to store an object and MAY trigger a user interface that allows the user to approve or reject object storage for a given zkApp.
 This method MUST return a Promise that is resolved with a boolean or rejected if no storage is available (e.g., the user rejected object storage).

  [2] `RESOLVE`
 The Promise returned when calling the `mina_storeObjects` RPC method MUST be resolved with a boolean.
 This must emit an event `message` indicating that the request to store the object has been approved and the promise has been resolved with a boolean.